Home Staging An Ex-Rental Property For Sale

 This was fantastic for us – as we were selling the house unoccupied, the things that we bought basically sat untouched in the house for 3 months.
-Once the house had sold I took a whole load of stuff back to Ikea and got a refund.
-The customer services never batted an eyelid that I was bringing a huge trolley load of stuff back, saving us several hundred pounds.
-Obviously I would never do this if the stuff had been used at all.
+Once the house had sold I took a whole load of items back to Ikea and got a refund.
+The customer services never batted an eyelid that I was bringing a huge trolley load of things back, saving us several hundred pounds.
+Obviously I would never do this if the anything had been used at all.

 Because the house was being sold unoccupied, we knew that viewers would feel free to browse through the kitchen cupboards, look in the fridge, the oven and inspect the showers and shower trays.
 So before anyone came we spent a whole day just scrubbing from top to bottom.

-In total our renovation cost in the region of £1500.
+In total staging our home cost around £1500.
 A significant part of that cost was the sofa, which we now have in our house and use on a daily basis.
 I think it was £1500 well spent.
 The house had 2 viewings and 2 offers on the first day on sale – and we sold it to the first viewers.
 It is certainly significantly less than any reduction in price that we might have had to make had the house sat on the market for several months empty.
 The entire process took just 3 months – as we were having to pay mortgage and council tax on a house we were not living in, the speed of the sale was hugely beneficial.

-Click here to see the post renovation Estate Agents full house tour with professional photographs.
+Click here to see the after home staging Estate Agents full house tour with professional photographs.

-Click here to see the original decor prior to renovation (previous estate agents details).
+Click here to see the original decor before home staging (previous estate agents details).